f-droid/repomaker/README.md

 If starting repomaker fail with the error ```Could not find `keytool` program.```, you might run into [this known issue](https://gitlab.com/fdroid/repomaker/issues/192).
-Try if `apt install openjdk-8-jdk-headless` fixes it for you.
+Try if `apt install default-jdk-headless` fixes it for you.

 If the graphical user interface fails to start, you can try running `repomaker-server` and `repomaker-tasks`.